Oyekem/bank-marketing-analysis/README.md

 ## 🔄 Project Workflow
 1. Data Wrangling

+The first step of the project is to clean and prepare the bank marketing dataset for analysis.
+The data wrangling process includes:

-Load the CSV dataset using Pandas
+- Loading the dataset from CSV using Pandas
-Handle missing and duplicate values
+- Handling missing values and identifying “unknown” entries
-Detect and treat outliers (IQR capping, winsorization) Check for skewness and optionally log-transform numeric features
+- Handling duplicate records (if any)
+- Correcting inconsistent data types across features
+- Detecting and treating outliers using IQR and winsorization
+- Handling skewed numerical features (log transformation where necessary)
+- Preserving meaningful encoded values (e.g., pdays = -1, previous = 0)
+- Standardizing and cleaning categorical variables for analysis
+- Preparing the dataset for exploratory analysis and modeling

-2. Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis
-Visualize target distribution
-Analyze numerical features (age, balance, duration, campaign, previous, pdays) Analyze categorical features (job, marital, education, contact, poutcome) Extract insights to guide marketing strategy

-3. Feature Engineering
-Encode categorical features for modeling
-Prepare features for machine learning models (optional step if predicting y)

-4. Dashboard Visualization
-Build an interactive dashboard using Streamlit
+The second step of the project is to explore the dataset and extract meaningful insights about customer behavior and marketing effectiveness.
+The exploratory data analysis process includes:

+- Target Variable Analysis
+- Understanding subscription distribution and class imbalance (~11.7% subscribed) Numerical Feature Analysis
+Analyzing variables such as age, balance, duration, campaign, pdays, and previous Categorical Feature Analysis
-Users can filter data by features such as job, education, marital status, contact type, and month Visualizations include bar charts, line charts, and KPIs for customer subscriptions
+Exploring job, marital status, education, contact type, and poutcome Bivariate Analysis
+Examining relationships between features and subscription outcome (y) Campaign Performance Analysis
+Understanding how call duration, frequency, and previous outcomes affect conversion Customer Segmentation Analysis
+Identifying high-performing groups (students, retired, management, educated clients) Seasonality Analysis
+Evaluating the effect of months on campaign success

+3. Data Visualization

+The third step of the project is to visualize the data and communicate insights effectively.
+The data visualization process includes:

+Visualizing subscription distribution (class imbalance) Visualizing numerical features using histograms and boxplots Visualizing categorical features using count plots and bar charts Visualizing relationship between call duration and subscription probability Visualizing campaign frequency vs subscription success Visualizing previous campaign outcomes vs subscription Visualizing customer segments (job, education, marital status) vs conversion rate Visualizing contact channel effectiveness (cellular vs telephone) Correlation heatmap for numerical features
+Identifying trends and patterns across features

+4. Dashboard

+The last step of the project is to create an interactive dashboard for insights and decision-making.
+The dashboard includes:

+Customer subscription KPIs (conversion and non-conversion rates) Interactive filters (job, education, marital status, contact type, month) Visualization of subscription rates across customer segments Analysis of campaign performance (duration, frequency, previous outcomes) Comparison of communication channels (cellular vs telephone) Insights on seasonality and campaign timing Identification of high-value customer segments Actionable marketing recommendations based on data insights

 ## 🗂️ Dataset Overview
 Source: Kaggle, CSV format